davijose40/playground/README.md

-# Q&A application
+# Playground Collaborative Application

-This is an application from Auth0 blog in order to learn how work a simple React application with Router and authentication
+This is a learning website, using pair-programming agile methodology to build real application in order to a query development skills.
-## Blog site
-Its work just fine read the blog here: [React Tutorial Building and Securing Yout First App](https://auth0.com/blog/react-tutorial-building-and-securing-your-first-app/#Conclusion)

 ##Thanks for visiting